Meet Jubal Ministries Musicians

 The Jubal Brass accompanies the Sons of Jubal during concerts.
 This popular ensemble is available for separate bookings from the choir for churches and other venues.
 They do a variety of sacred literature focusing on arrangements for brass ensemble..

-This auditioned vocal ensemble is selected from the Sons of Jubal which often sings acapella.
+This auditioned vocal ensemble is selected from the Sons of Jubal and often sings acapella.
 In addition to performing at Sons of Jubal concerts, they are available for concerts in churches and other venues, especially those which may not be able to accommodate the entire Sons of Jubal choir.

 The Jubal Handbells perform during regular concerts and often accompany other auxiliary groups during their concerts.